 Alternatively, you can easily prepare a batch of your own home-made Baked Beans in a Tomato Sauce or even substitute the baked beans for a home-made batch of Boston Baked Beans.

-Its easy and quick to prepare campfire stew on the stove-top.
-Simply add all the ingredients to a non-stick pan, skillet or similar, and add 2 cups [500ml] of vegetable broth.
-Bring to a gentle boil and simmer until the veggies are soft, this usually takes around 45 minutes and if the stew becomes too thick simply add a little extra water or broth.
+It's easy and quick to prepare campfire stew on the stovetop.
+Simply add all the ingredients to a non-stick pan, skillet, or similar, along with 2 cups [500ml] of vegetable stock.
+Bring to a gentle boil and simmer until the vegetables are soft; this usually takes around 45 minutes.
+If the stew becomes too thick, add a little extra water or stock.

-Also, to add more flavour the celery, carrots, onions, and bell pepper can be pre-cooked in 1-2 tablespoons of oil until nearly soft, and then the rest of the ingredients added.
-This additional step can reduce the amount of time that the stew requires to cook as it softens the veggies up.
+Additionally, to enhance the flavour, the celery, carrots, onions, and bell pepper can be pre-cooked in 1-2 tablespoons of oil until nearly soft, and then the rest of the ingredients added.
+This extra step can reduce the cooking time required for the stew as it softens the vegetables.

 A few more ideas: